bhavingandha9/translate-json/readme.md

 ```

 [Link](https://cloud.google.com/translate/docs/languages) for supported Languages and Codes.

+Give resUnflat to true if response need as unflatten object

 **You have to export google cloud service account json path to GOOGLE_APPLICATION_CREDENTIALS env variable.**